elmarti/camadb/README.md

 - Frictionless integration with all JS runtimes
 - Rich API
 - Full TypeScript support
+- Simplicity and versatility - This is built for storing data in inconsistent structures

 ## Current state
 This is still under active development and a few features are missing: